leonchen83/redis-rdb-cli/README.md

 ## Limitation of migration

 1. We use cluster's `nodes.conf` to migrate data to cluster. because of we did't handle the `MOVED` `ASK` redirection. so limitation of cluster migration is that the cluster **MUST** in stable state during the migration. this means the cluster **MUST** have no `migrating`, `importing` slot and no switch slave to master.
-2. If use `rst` migrate date to cluster. the following command not supported `SWAPDB,MOVE,FLUSHALL,FLUSHDB,PUBLISH,MULTI,EXEC,SCRIPT FLUSH,SCRIPT LOAD,EVAL,EVALSHA`. the following command **ONLY SUPPORT** `RPOPLPUSH,SDIFFSTORE,SINTERSTORE,SMOVE,ZINTERSTORE,ZUNIONSTORE,DEL,UNLINK,RENAME,RENAMENX,PFMERGE,PFCOUNT,MSETNX,BRPOPLPUSH,BITOP,MSET` **IF THE KEYS IN THESE COMMANDS IN THE SAME SLOT**(eg: `del {user}:1 {user}:2`)
+2. If use `rst` migrate data to cluster. the following command not supported `SWAPDB,MOVE,FLUSHALL,FLUSHDB,PUBLISH,MULTI,EXEC,SCRIPT FLUSH,SCRIPT LOAD,EVAL,EVALSHA`. the following command **ONLY SUPPORT** `RPOPLPUSH,SDIFFSTORE,SINTERSTORE,SMOVE,ZINTERSTORE,ZUNIONSTORE,DEL,UNLINK,RENAME,RENAMENX,PFMERGE,PFCOUNT,MSETNX,BRPOPLPUSH,BITOP,MSET` **IF THE KEYS IN THESE COMMANDS IN THE SAME SLOT**(eg: `del {user}:1 {user}:2`)

 ## Hack ret